 Write Your Own Goals & Take Control of Your Performance Review

-If you were disappointed by your performance review this year, don’t let it happen again next year.
+If you were disappointed by your performance review last year, don’t let it happen again this year.
 Take charge of your career by writing your own goals.

 It’s great if you work for an organization or manager who works with you to write goals.
 If you don’t, write your own goals and present them to your manager for discussion and approval.
 Managers will be impressed you took the initiative to write goals and will be thankful for the work it takes off of them.

 Goals should be simple and clear.
 It must be obvious whether you achieved the goal or not.
 There should be little if any room for debate.
 Sample goals are below.